framedsc/Sitesource/markdown/GameGuides/DeadSpace2.md

 ## Timescale

 Timescale is game speed multiplier.
-1.00 - default, >1 faster, 0 (and lower) pauses the game, while still able to control the camera to catch the composition.
+1.00 - default, >1 faster, 0 (and lower) pauses the game, while still able to control the camera.

 Controls|CTRL +
 --|--